yes2k/TransitSystem/readme.txt

 ================================

-Events must be inputted into the text file in a specific format, as follows.

----

-Enter station - enter; card id; cardmachine id

-Exit station - exit; card id; cardmachine id

-Add User - addUser; userName; userEmail

-User add card - addNewCard; userEmail

-User remove card - removeCard; cardID; userEmail

-User add balance to card - addBalance; cardID; amount

-User change name - changeName; userEmail; newName

-User view recent trips - viewRecentTrips; userEmail

-Admin user views report - adminView; adminEmail;

-Exit program - exitProgram;

-== Lines in Events.txt ==

-For e.g, if HAL was to enter christie, you would have the following line in events.txt:

-enter; 0; 1000

-This may seem slightly cumbersome but the way the system is currently set up, the user's card would tap onto a card machine at christie station.

 == Handling Errors ==

 If a user double enters, or double exits, the user is charged $6.
 For e.g., if a user enters Christie,